Lee has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

-Most fans consider Lair of the Shadow Broker to be the best DLC in the trilogy.
-Said people are mostly Liara fans.
+Most fans consider Lair of the Shadow Broker to be the best DLC in the trilogy, and said people are mostly Liara fans.
 As a Liara fan myself, I would have to agree.
 "Lair" is one of my favorite Mass Effect DLCs by far.
 Being someone who plays female Shepard (a mostly ignored demographic), it was nice to finally get some fan service in the form of a DLC devoted entirely to Liara fans and Liara's romance.

-Shepard comes to see Liara and is met with this very cold, very angry woman who doesn't and can not stop two seconds to talk to her.
-What is more, she seems a bit insanely obsessed with the Shadow Broker, and since Shepard was dead when events were happening, she has no idea why.
+Shepard comes to see Liara and is met with this very cold, very angry woman who doesn't and won't stop two seconds to talk to her.
+What is more, she seems a bit insanely obsessed with the Shadow Broker, and since Shepard was dead when events were happening, she has no idea why, which only further confuses communication.

-Shepard can ask Liara for an explanation, but she doesn't give enough information for Shepard to really make a judgment.
+Shepard can ask Liara for an explanation, but Liara doesn't give enough information for Shepard to really make a judgment.
 On top of that, she admits that she's obsessed with rescuing this friend of hers.
-Shepard can ask if Liara and the "friend" are close, and Liara will say yes.
+Shepard can ask if Liara and the "friend" are close, and Liara will say yes but will not explain further.

 So even if Shepard doesn't find someone else and start a new romance, it still makes sense that she would try to move on emotionally, for her own sake and for her partner's sake.
 But at the same time, it still hasn't been two years for Shepard.
 So she probably still has feelings for Liara, and it's hard to deal with watching the person you care about fall in love with someone else.
 Shepard is only human.